-But a whiff of good news on the home front: a study conducted by a University of Georgia team in 2009 shows that at least five common houseplants cleanse the air of some nasty VOCs.
+But a whiff of good news on the home front: a study conducted by a University of Georgia team has shown that at least five common houseplants cleanse the air of some nasty VOCs.

-“I’m really excited,” said Dr. Stanley Kays, a professor in the department of horticulture and the lead author of the study.
+Dr. Stanley Kays, a professor in the department of horticulture and the lead author of the study, called the findings exciting.
 “I see a real potential positive health impact if we learn how to utilize plants to create a healthier environment,” he told Allergic Living.

 The research team tested 28 common indoor plants for their ability to remove five toxic indoor pollutants: benzene (particularly found in drywall in Georgia), toluene, octane, trichloroethene (TCE) and alpha-pinene.